riyamittal009/movie-trivia-app/README.md

 - Verify API key is valid
 - Check OpenAI account has credits
-- Contact maintainer for shared key if needed
+- Contact me for shared key if needed

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test locally
-5. Submit a pull request